ros-industrial-attic/galileo/automatic_painting/README.md

 $ source devel/setup.bash
 ```

 ##2.
-Generation of data with preconfigured launch file
+Data Generation

-Run the preconfigured launch file and please position your kinect/asus sensor in front of a planar surface for segmentation.
+Run the preconfigured launch file and please position your kinect/asus sensor in front of a planar surface to segment it.

 ```
 $ roscd automatic_painting